SubhasishSarkar/react-confirm-window/README.md

 ## Usage/Examples
+For default modal component provide by the library :
 Wrapper your App with the ConfirmDialogProvider
 ```javascript
 import ConfirmDialogProvider from 'react-confirm-window'
 function App() {
   return (
       <ConfirmDialogProvider>
         <Component />